alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 In order to get this app in better shape, let's take a look at a few of the optimization techniques available.

+### First Things First: Check Your Images

+Before delving deep into config options and code tweaks, it's worth mentioning that unchecked images are often the cause of bulky page sizes.

+The easiest way to reduce image size is to run them through a compression tool.
+There are a few different options online, but I enjoy <A href="https://compressor.io/" target="_blank">Compressor IO </a> for my optimization needs.

+It's also beneficial to prefer JPEG over PNG assets for photos and other complex images.
+This is because of the compression algorithm JPEG uses, lossy, which removes pixel data (unlike PNG's lossless algorithm).

+Once you've made a pass through the assets referenced on your page, it's time to look at code-side optimizations worth making.

 ### <div id="module-bundler">Module Bundler</div>

 If you've made it this far, you've either seen the skeleton of the example application or have a general idea of the issue at hand: building a site using mostly JavaScript while keeping the browser's requests light and as few as possible.